matthewgallina/smockin/README.md

-### NEW in version 2.20.0
+### NEW! in version 2.20.0

 - Ngrok is now built into sMockin.
-- Make your mocks publibcally accessible in seconds!
+- Make your mocks publicly accessible in seconds.
-- JDK 11 or later is now required in order build to this project.
+- JDK 11 or later is now required in order build and run sMockin from source.

 <br />